 Heading to Banff National Park in the winter?
-In this guide, we will share how to plan the perfect Banff Christmas Getaway for festive celebrations, winter sports and romantic staycations.
+In this guide, we will share how to plan the perfect Banff Christmas Getaway for festive celebrations, winter sports, and romantic staycations.

-Planning the Perfect Banff Christmas Getaway: Things to do in Banff in November and December
+Planning the Perfect Banff Christmas Getaway: 23 Ways to Celebrate Christmas in Banff

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Banff is located in the Canadian Province of Alberta.
 During winters Banff National Park and the surrounding areas are transformed into a winter wonderland, one that is full of snow and pretty festive decorations adorning a fairytale-like Christmas mountain resort town.

 Banff is ONE of the amazing places to spend your holiday season in Canada.

 - Banff in November: Banff in November is great for slow travel, romantic outings/dining, and festive celebrations (with the Christmas Parade event and beer fests).
 There is snow in November, but not enough snow for cross-country skiing.
 Late November to early December opens up more winter sports opportunities.
 When you visit Lake Louise, you will see it covered in snow, however, you won’t be able to skate in November (due to thin ice).

 - Banff in December: December brings in more snow and that allows for skiing-related activities in the Valley.
 From Christmas markets, holiday shopping, and festive events like Christmas on MountainTop (Banff Gondola).